LartTyler/prometheus-client/README.md

 delete _everything_ in the directory you specified as the adapter's base directory.

 ### APCu
-The `DaybreakStudios\PrometheusClient\Adapter\ApcuAdapter` uses [APCu](http://php.net/manual/en/book.apcu.php) to store
+The `DaybreakStudios\PrometheusClient\Adapter\Apcu\ApcuAdapter` uses [APCu](http://php.net/manual/en/book.apcu.php) to
-metrics.
+store metrics.
 The APCU adapter uses no additional configuration.

 There are a few pitfalls to be aware of, however.
 APCu, by default, does not persist stored data through certain events, such as a server reboot.
 Additionally, it also wipes its entire cache once the cache fills up.
 Neither of those